protocolbuffers/protobuf/DESIGN.md

 Note in particular that messages do *not* have:
 - A pointer to reflection or a parse table (upb messages are not self-describing).
-- A pointer to an arena (the arena must be expicitly passed into any function that allocates).
+- A pointer to an arena (the arena must be explicitly passed into any function that allocates).

 The upb compiler computes a layout for each message, and determines the offset for